 Judges and Juries respect Howard Cannon's expertise and recognize his famous books found in bookstores across America and in 76 countries around the world.

 Call today for a FREE confidential, no-obligation initial consultation with Restaurant Expert Witness, Howard Cannon.

-Howard Cannon – Premises Liability Expert Witness, has decades of experience working with matters involving the restaurant industry, and he offers a range of highly specialized, industry-specific expert services to assist you in all aspects of your restaurant or bar premises liability matters.
+Howard Cannon is a Restaurant and Bar Premises Liability Expert Witness.
+He has decades of experience working with matters involving the restaurant industry, and he offers a range of highly specialized, industry-specific expert services to assist you in all aspects of your restaurant or bar premises liability matters.

 Howard is well-versed in OSHA, ADA and industry standard compliance, slip-resistance testing, signing and lighting conditions, and restaurant or bar hazard analysis.
 He knows what the standard of reasonable care restaurateurs owe their customers and employees looks like in action — and he knows improper conditions or lax safety standards when he sees them.

 You need a premises liability expert witness with first hand, “in the trenches” experience working in the restaurant and bar industry — and a practical understanding of industry standards.